-(affiliate link) Vanilla beans are very delicate and very expensive.
+- (affiliate link) Vanilla beans are very delicate and very expensive.
 If they are not stored properly they will get hard and brittle.

-Usually, you will find the information about how many beans are in a 1/4 or 1/2 pound of beans somewhere in with the information on the type of vanilla beans you are buying.
+- Usually, you will find the information about how many beans are in a 1/4 or 1/2 pound of beans somewhere in with the information on the type of vanilla beans you are buying.

 It is so much easier to use the bigger jars and count the number of cups of Vodka per jar.
 The recycled Amaretto jar I used held 3 1/2 cups of vodka.

-Once you’re beans and vodka are in jars store them in a dark cool cabinet.
+Once you’re beans and vodka are in the jar or jars store them in a dark cool cabinet.
 Occasionally shake them.
 Most instructions say you can use the extract after about 6 weeks but I have found the extract to be much better after at least three months of curing.
 The longer the better.

 Bottle up you’re homemade Vanilla Extract and share the love at Christmas.